 I made several walks through the housing projects all over the neighborhood.
 You can really understand the complexity of the projects by walking through them as many as times as I did.
 It really is a different life.
 Sometimes I get the impression that being piled up in one complex is not good for anyone.
 The yards are not properly taken care of and playgrounds that are not kept in great shape.

-I was back at Make & Bake Pizza at 108th and Third Avenue for lunch again (See second review on TripAdvisor).
+I was back at Make & Bake Pizza at 1976 Third Avenue at 108th Street (now East Harlem Pizza as of June 2022) for lunch again (See my review on TripAdvisor and DiningonaShoeStringinNYC@Wordpress.com).
 For a dollar this is great pizza and they give you a nice size slice.
 The restaurants in this are around the three local schools offer menus with reasonable prices catering to the kids and their families so take time to explore them.
 Mr. Moe’s is right down the road and I can still taste that chopped cheese sandwich.

 I also saw some of my favorite ‘street art’ murals on these blocks.
 Between 109th and 107th there are several that I saw.
 This ‘Spiritual Art’ work has almost an Aztec/Mayan look to it and its use of color and motion are so detailed.
 Take time to look at these works of art.
 Some are ‘tags’ while others the artist was trying to tell a story.
 Look to the side of the buildings and the sides of schools.
 You might see some on the sliding doors of businesses.
 There is a lot of talent here.
 If there was only a gallery for these kids.

 My first day walking the streets, I made it to the corner of 105th and First Avenue by the beginning of nightfall and decided to stop there.
-I was passing the East River Houses again and there were some shady characters walking around so I decided to finish 105th and rounded 104th Street for my next stop in the neighborhood and relaxed in the Central Park Conservatory on 104th and Fifth Avenue for the rest of the evening.
+I was passing the East River Houses again and there were some shady characters walking around so I decided to finish 105th and rounded 104th Street for my next stop in the neighborhood and relaxed in the Central Park Conservatory at 1233 Fifth on the corner of East 104th and Fifth Avenue for the rest of the evening.
 My feet were killing me at that point.